imaccallum/TigerZone/Design/aiIdeas.md

 ### Notes:
-- All of these possible moves can be ranked into a highest reward system when iterating to optimize the best move (Or the one that yields the highest score)
+- All of these possible moves can be ranked into a highest reward system when iterating to optimize the best move (Or the one that yields the highest score) (I really think this is the best route - Trevor)
 - Counters could be kept to hold the reward system, and once we are done iterating.
 Retrieve the x and Y coordinates for the best move.
 - Some of the possible moves can be a affected by:
     - Number of Tigers left